Australia mulls tougher cybersecurity laws after data breach

 Prime Minister Anthony Albanese described the breach as a “huge wake-up call for the corporate sector.”

-Albany foreshadowed potential changes to privacy provisions so that banks can move quicker to protect their own customers after such a breach.
+Albany foreshadowed potential changes to privacy provisions so that banks can move more quickly to protect their own customers after such a breach.

-“We know that in today’s world there are actors — some state actors, but also some criminal organizations — who want to get access to people’s data,” Albanese told Brisbane Radio 4BC.
+“We know that in today’s world there are actors — some state actors, but also some criminal organizations — who want to get access to people’s data,” Albanese said.

-Optus chief executive Kelly Bayer Rosmarin said in a statement last week: “We are devastated to discover that we have been subject to a cyberattack that has resulted in the disclosure of our customers’ personal information to someone who shouldn’t see it.”
+Optus chief executive Kelly Bayer Rosmarin said in a statement last week that, “We are devastated to discover that we have been subject to a cyberattack that has resulted in the disclosure of our customers’ personal information to someone who shouldn’t see it.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.